FOOD AND WINE IN THE GRANITE BELT

 If you enjoy good food and wine, The Barrel Room is one restaurant you need to add to your list.
 Located in Ballandean Estate’s Winery Bobbi and Matt will deliver a dining experience you will be raving on about for weeks.
 The restaurant setting with 160-year-old wine barrels creates the perfect ambience.
 We were pleasantly surprised with our starter, a wild mushroom and truffle infused soup with black truffle oil.
 It was mouth-watering!
 My main was a succulent lamb rump with creamy polenta, roasted cherry tomatoes and greens with grated regiano.
 My partner enjoyed the chicken ala fungi marsala with roast pumpkin and steamed greens.
 Just divine!
 All of the dishes were perfectly paired with a Ballandean Estate Sinatlis 2017 wine.
 After a delightful lunch we strolled around the vineyard.

-Drop a comment below if you too have enjoyed any experiences in the Granite Belt Region?
+Drop a comment below if you too have enjoyed any experiences with food and wine in the Granite Belt Region?
 Don’t forget to like and follow us on Instagram and Facebook and subscribe to our YouTube channel.
 Thanks for supporting our farmers!